mahmud97/DailyStudy-CodingProblem/DailyStudy.md

-#Task :
+#Task
-Task asynchronously kaj kore
+Task asynchronously kaj kore .

-Why we need Tasks?
+##Why we need Tasks?
 It can be used whenever you want to execute something in parallel.
 Asynchronous implementation is easy in a task, using’ async’ and ‘await’ keywords.

 Differences Between Task And Thread